When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Introduction

-We study this in the context of a vector-quantized GAN (VQGAN) stage 1 model and an auto-regressive stage 2 model trained on VQ tokens.
-We explore key interventions which affect the stage 1 rate: \textbf{(a)} Number of tokens per image, \textbf{(b)} Dictionary size of the VQ model, and \textbf{(c)} Data scaling, and examine how they affect stage 2 generation performance as a function of model scale.
-We show that small models benefit strongly from more compressed representations, and that this relationship also depends on stage 2 data scale.
-Given these findings, we ask: \emph{Can we design an optimal stage 1 tokenizer given that we know our stage 2 model is auto-regressive?} Through a simple model-based causal loss, we learn a causal inductive bias on our stage 1 tokenizer.
+We view this as a trade-off between rate, distortion, and distribution modeling, similar to the rate-distortion-usefulness trade-off discussed in~\cite{tschannen2018recent}.
+The important interacting variables for generation performance are: \textbf{(1)} The reconstruction performance of the stage 1 auto-encoder (its “distortion”), \textbf{(2)} The degree of compression of the stage 1 auto-encoder (its “rate”) and \textbf{(3)} The smallest achievable loss of the stage 2 model in learning a distribution over this compressed representation (the “irreducible loss” of distribution modeling).
+We study these factors using a vector-quantized GAN (VQGAN) stage 1 model and an auto-regressive stage 2 model trained on VQ tokens.
+We explore key interventions which affect the stage 1 rate (bits per image pixel) and examine how they affect stage 2 generation performance as a function of model scale.
+Through the lens of compute scaling laws, we show that compression is not all you need — while small models benefit from more compressed representations, and this relationship also depends on stage 2 training compute.
+Given this, we ask: \emph{can we design an optimal stage 1 tokenizer given that our stage 2 model is auto-regressive?} Through a simple model-based causal loss, we learn a causal inductive bias on our stage 1 tokenizer.
 Intuitively, our loss attempts to make token $i$ as predictable as possible given tokens 0 through $i-1$.
 We call this training recipe Causally Regularized Tokenization (CRT).
-When equal training compute is used for stage 1, this regularization makes reconstruction performance worse, but improves stage 2 generation performance across ImageNet~\cite{russakovsky2014imagenet} and LSUN~\cite{yu2015lsun}.
-With CRT, we also show significant improvements in stage 2 model performance scaling, especially for small models.
+This regularization trades off reconstruction for distribution modeling, improving generation performance across ImageNet~\cite{russakovsky2014imagenet} and LSUN~\cite{yu2015lsun}.
+With CRT, we also show significant improvements in generation performance scaling laws (2-2.5x faster training).
+We demonstrate our improvements through comprehensive experiments across five orders of magnitude of training compute and two orders of magnitude of model scale.